Tondo Church: History

 In 1641, the prior was authorized to repair the church due to the turmoil caused by the Sangleys and in addition, water cisterns were installed to save budget for purchasing.
 Four years after, the church was in need of immediate repair because it was devastated again by the 1645 Luzon earthquake.
 The repairs and restoration were done and the "church looked magnificent and strong in its full masonry construction".

 This magnificence was short-lived because, in 1661, Governor Sabiniano Manrique de Lara who feared Koseng (Koxinga), a Chinese pirate from Hermosa Island (Formosa, now Taiwan) might fortify himself inside the structure.
 He ordered that the structure be pulled down.
 According to a clause of the Chapter of 1661, "the convent suffered so much during the war of the Sangleys that now it cannot be sufficient by itself".
 The income of Sangley stores, the alms for the souls in Purgatory, some donations and tax exemption were utilized for the rebuilding of the church and the convent.

 In 1714, the Private Definitory proposed that the church and convent of Tondo pay back from their own properties the funds that were spent for the reconstructions of the church.
 In 1728, the convent used 2,000 pesos from the provincial funds to renovate and enlarge the church.
 The facade and the two towers that were about to fall were reconstructed in 1734.
-This rebuilding was done during the term of Fr.
-Diego Bergaño.
+This rebuilding was done during the term of Diego Bergaño.
 The building was damaged again by the earthquake of 1740 and was repaired the next year.